LavaMoat/LavaTube/README.md

     // a boolean indicating if we should search depth first instead of breadth first depthFirst, // [default false]

+    // we cant iterate WeakMaps on their own, but we can take every value that we find and try it as a key each WeakMap exhaustiveWeakMapSearch, // [default false]
 };
 ```